What Are the 10 Essentials for Day Hiking? A Complete Checklist

 A spring day with snow on the mountain meant extra layers!

-When hiking, you want to be prepared for fluctuations in temperature and extreme weather conditions.
+When hiking, you want to be prepared for temperature fluctuations and extreme weather conditions.
 That means thinking ahead about the clothing you’ll need for rain, snow, wind, or extreme cold.

-If you are hiking up a mountain, expect the temperatures to drop as you climb in elevation, and be prepared to throw on an extra layer.
-You will also need warmer layers if you plan on relaxing at the top and enjoying the view.
+If you are hiking up a mountain, expect the temperature to drop as you climb in elevation, and be prepared to add an extra layer.
+You will also need warmer layers if you plan to relax at the top and enjoy the view.

 What you choose to pack for extra clothing will depend on many factors, but here are a few suggestions:

-• Merino wool layers: Merino wool base layers are expensive but so worth it.
-They are naturally antimicrobial so they rarely smell nasty, plus they wick moisture away from your skin to keep you dry and warm.
+• Merino wool layers: Merino wool base layers are expensive, but so worth it.
+The Ibex Woolies Pro Tech base layers are so light and warm, you won’t even notice them.
+They are naturally antimicrobial, so they rarely smell nasty, and they wick moisture away from your skin to keep you dry and warm.
 Do not wear cotton clothing when hiking!
 Cotton does not dry well and could hasten hypothermia in wet conditions.

 • Wool hat and gloves: For fall, winter, and spring, plus summer hiking at higher elevations.

-• Waterproof layer: A waterproof layer is crucial for four seasons of protection from wind and rain.
+• Waterproof layer: A waterproof layer is essential for protection from wind and rain throughout the seasons.
 The Patagonia Torrentshell 3L Jacket is my current favorite waterproof shell.
 It weighs 12.4 ounces and packs down small.

 Packing the 10 essentials is a great first step for anyone who wants to become a more prepared and confident hiker.
 The more you hike, the more you will want to hike.
 Here are a few additional tips and skills you can work on to prepare yourself for an outdoor life.

-• Always tell someone where your trip plans when you hike alone.
+• Always tell someone your trip plans when you hike alone.
 I usually tell my husband the name of the trail I will be hiking on.
 Then, I text him at the trailhead before the hike and again after the hike.
-AllTrails+ has a cool new feature that allows you to share where you are with a trusted friend or family member in real time.
+AllTrails Plus has a cool new feature that lets you share your location with a trusted friend or family member in real time.
 If you frequently hike in remote areas, invest in a personal locator beacon so you can be found if you are lost or injured.

 • Learn primitive skills.
 This is another course that you should be able to find in your local area.
 Learn about edible plants, building emergency shelters, and how to stay alive in the woods.
 YouTube videos and books are poor substitutes, but they are better than nothing.